Health Professionals & Support Services Award rates in Australia 2025/2026

 - The Health Professionals and Support Services Award 2020 (MA000027) covers employees in healthcare settings providing professional health services and support roles.
 This includes allied health professionals (physiotherapists, occupational therapists, speech pathologists, dietitians, podiatrists), medical scientists, radiographers, pharmacy assistants, health administration staff, and support workers in hospitals, clinics, medical centres, and related health services.
 The Award sets minimum pay rates, penalty rates, allowances, and employment conditions for the health services industry.

 - This Award covers allied health professionals, health support workers, and administrative staff employed in health services.
 It does not cover registered nurses, enrolled nurses, or medical practitioners (who have separate awards or arrangements).
 It also generally does not cover employees in aged care facilities (Aged Care Award) or disability support workers (SCHADS Award).
-If you're unsure whether your employees are covered, use Fair Work's PACT tool at calculate.fairwork.gov.au.
+If you're unsure whether your employees are covered, use Fair Work's PACT tool at www.fairwork.gov.au/pay-and-wages/pay-calculator.

 - The 2025/26 rates took effect from the first full pay period on or after 1 July 2025, following the Annual Wage Review.
 All employers must apply the updated rates from this date.
 If employees started before 1 July 2025, review their pay rates and ensure increases are applied correctly and backdated if necessary.
 Always check the Fair Work pay guide for the latest rates.